 Center for Community

-Student services offices such as Career Services, the Cultural Unity and Engagement Center, the Office of International Education, Counseling and Psychiatric Services, Veterans Services, Parent Relations, and Disability Services occupy other areas of the building.
+Student services offices such as Career Services, the Cultural Unity and Engagement Center, the Office of International Education, Counseling and Psychiatric Services, New Student & Family Programs and Disability Services occupy other areas of the building.

-In addition to three quality dining centers and other dining outlets strategically placed throughout the campus, CU Boulder hosts several independently operated cafés: the Pekoe Sip House (Roser ATLAS Center), Hearsay Café (Wolf Law Building), Method Roasters (Koelbel Building), Celestial Seasonings (Engineering Center) Etai’s Café (Porter Biosciences Building) and Laughing Goat (Norlin Library).
+In addition to three high-quality dining centers and other dining outlets strategically placed throughout the campus, CU Boulder hosts several independently operated cafés: the Pekoe Sip House (Roser ATLAS Center), Hearsay Café (Wolf Law Building), Method Roasters (Koelbel Building), Celestial Seasonings (Engineering Center), Etai’s Café (Porter Biosciences Building) and Laughing Goat (Norlin Library).

 The BioLounge (pictured above), located in CU’s Museum of Natural History, is a unique environment for studying, meeting with a group and enjoying complimentary coffee or tea while immersed in natural history exhibits.